dtmesa/classroom-footage-analysis-platform/README.md

 - In Notebook 2, you can rename the name of the output in the first line under the Report header: ("Test-Report.txt", "w")

 If the virtual environments are correctly set up and the required packages are installed, simply run the first notebook and then the second.
+The first will generate output for the second and the second will generate a report for your viewing.

 ## Trained Models: